 We could say, without being untrue, that one of Ireland's most appreciated cultural assets is its beer.
 The brewing process has become an art form and a tourist attraction in itself.
 The best example of this is the Guinness brewery in Dublin.

-For beer lovers, a visit to the Guinness brewery is a must and for those who want to know the culture and idiosyncrasies of the Irish capital is a must.
-There are different types of tickets and these are my recommendations:
+For beer lovers, this visit is a must and for those who want to know the culture and idiosyncrasy of the Irish capital is a must.
+I tell you how to buy tickets to the Guinness brewery and what is included:

 Highlights of the visit

 When I visited the Guinness factory I did not know very well what I was going to find and the surprise was quite pleasant; so that your feeling is similar I will limit myself to review just some of the things you can see and do in the factory:

 - Learn about the four ingredients of the beer and the secret of its foam.